 Then the skylight… UGH.
 Having a skylight in your master bedroom is the last place you want it unless you love waking up at dawn every single day.
 And the way it was done was so silly.
 They simply exposed the 2×8 floor joists and painted them.
 The skylight shaft was 2 stories; right above the bedroom was the upstairs hallway with some weird painted glass art.

 We tore out the whole thing, sealed up the bedroom ceiling (remember how much I love doing drywall on ceilings?) and put in new sub-floor upstairs.
 We also removed some ill-fitted, ugly cabinets in the upstairs hall.

-Here is the finished master bedroom sans the funky skylight:
+Here is the finished master bedroom:

 And the finished upstairs hallway, making use of the skylight appropriately!